 The Supreme Court and Court of Appeals.
 The Colorado Supreme Court consists of seven justices who serve ten-year terms.
 The Colorado Court of Appeals consists of nineteen judges who serve eight-year terms.
-When a vacancy occurs on either of these courts, an appointed commission selects three nominees to forward to the Governor.
-The Governor then appoints one of the three nominees to fill the vacancy.
+When a vacancy occurs on either of these courts, an appointed commission selects three nominees for consideration by the governor.
+The governor then appoints one of the three nominees to fill the vacancy.

 What happens after a judge is appointed?
 After appointment, appellate judges serve an initial two-year term and then stand for retention at the next general election.
 At a retention election, voters vote to either keep a judge in office or to remove a judge from office.
 If voters choose to keep the judge in office, he or she serves an additional term before standing for retention again.
-There is currently no limit on the number of times a judge can seek retention, but judges are required to retire at age 72.
+There is currently no limit on the number of terms a judge can serve, but judges are required to retire at age 72.